This degree has three stages, each comprising 120 credits.

 - Next, in Stage 3, you’ll study another 90 credits in your chosen specialism.
 You’ll conclude your degree with a 30-credit project module.

-You’ll complete the first three 30-credit modules in order – studying the extraordinary breadth of contemporary engineering, exploring design, materials, mechanics and engineering practice, including case studies.
+You’ll complete the first three 30-credit modules in order – studying the extraordinary breadth of contemporary engineering; exploring design, materials, mechanics and engineering practice, including case studies.
 In the final 30-credit module, you’ll work on practical activities and develop a personal development plan towards professional engineering status.
 You must study Stage 1 part-time.

 At Stage 2, you’ll deepen your understanding of how engineers find solutions for technical problems, with two 30-credit core engineering modules.
 You’ll also study your first 30-credit module from a choice of engineering routes.
 You’ll complete Stage 2 with another core 30-credit module (which includes another one-week residential school) that will further develop the skills you need to achieve professional status.

 At Stage 3, you’ll deepen your understanding of engineering and extend your knowledge and skills for your chosen engineering route.
 You’ll conclude this stage with a 30-credit project module.

 We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
 The Bachelor of Engineering (Honours) uses a variety of study materials and has the following elements: